-You should find the following items packaged with your Print Server.
+You should find the following items packaged with your Wireless Print Server.
 If any items are missing, contact your dealer immediately.

-- The Print Server unit
+- The Wireless Print Server

 - Power Adapter

 - One CD-ROM containing all support programs and this manual

 - Quick Install Guide